flutter/website/widgets-intro.md

 [`build`](https://docs.flutter.io/flutter/widgets/StatelessWidget/build.html),
 it uses these stored values to derive new arguments for the widgets it creates.

-In order to build more complex experiences - for example, to react in more interesting ways to user input - applications will typically carry some state.
+In order to build more complex experiences&mdash;for example, to react in more interesting ways to user input&mdash;applications typically carry some state.
 Flutter uses StatefulWidgets to capture this idea.
 StatefulWidgets are special widgets that know how to generate State objects, which are then used to hold state.
 Consider this basic example, using the